-- where crow trapping you must comply with the conditions for crow control described above - when trapping stoats you must read and comply with the current General Licence to use certain traps to kill stoats for the conservation of wild birds or the prevention of serious damage to livestock (GL14/2020).
-(See more details in this webpage) - you must understand that as of 1 April 2020 you may no longer use other trap types to catch stoats (eg Fenn-type, WCS tube trap, BMI Magnum models); if you use these types of traps for control of other species and you catch stoats you will be breaking the law. - you must manage the same location and extent each year for the duration of your contract - you must set and operate traps and / or snares in the locations detailed in your predator control plan - snares must be tagged with your Police Scotland authorised Operator Identification Number clearly visible - you must maintain a diary of the activity undertaken, including the current location of traps and / or snares, dates that they are set and unset, or removed and dates of any lamping work - you must submit a report each year of the activity undertaken to RPID
+- where crow trapping you must comply with the conditions for crow control described above - the claim area must be limited to the eligible area as defined in the supporting guidance - when trapping stoats you must read and comply with the current General Licence to use certain traps to kill stoats for the conservation of wild birds or the prevention of serious damage to livestock (Further details on the General Licence) - as of 1 April 2020 you may no longer use other trap types to catch stoats (e.g. Fenn-type, WCS tube trap, BMI Magnum models); if you use these types of traps for control of other species and you catch stoats you will be breaking the law. - you must manage the same location and extent each year for the duration of your contract - you must set and operate traps and / or snares in the locations detailed in your predator control plan - snares must be tagged with your Police Scotland authorised Operator Identification Number clearly visible - you must maintain a diary of the activity undertaken, including the current location of traps and / or snares, dates that they are set and unset, or removed and dates of any lamping work for foxes - you must submit a report each year of the activity undertaken to RPID